 - 10-100x number of connected devices.

-- 90 per cent reduction in network energy usage helping environment.
+- 90 per cent reduction in network energy usage helping the environment.

 - Increased battery life for low power and machine type devices benefiting the efficiency of IoT.

 - Spectrum extension and with increased efficiency, advanced antennas with 3D beamforming techniques with new electronic component extension and high-speed moving networks.
 (E.g. Hologram TV, Augmented reality and ultra-large data transfers)

 - Blend of 3G, 4G, Wi-Fi and new radio access to make the incorporated and dynamic radio access arrange network which will ease remaining associated everywhere including high-speed trains, planes and in inaccessible areas.